antararaj/antararaj/README.md

 # 💫 About Me:
 ✨ Hello!
-I'm Antara, and I'm a junior Data-Centric Computing student w/ a minor in Statistics at Virginia Tech!
+I'm Antara, and I'm a junior Computational Modeling & Data Analytics student w/ minors in Statistics, Math, and Computer Science at Virginia Tech!

 Here's a little about me!

 Projects
 - 💻 My website!
 - ✈️ A Flight Delay Insight tracker
+- ❤️ A Heart Failure Visualization

 Extracurriculars 💫
 - ⚡ Marching Virginians Colorguard